SpotOnInc/renovate-config/README.md

 # renovate-config

-This is [Shareable Config Presets](https://docs.renovatebot.com/config-presets/) for SpotOn.
+These are [Shareable Config Presets](https://docs.renovatebot.com/config-presets/) for SpotOn.
 It contains wide-use [Renovatebot](https://github.com/renovatebot/renovate) configs, based on our toolset and mindset.

 * [Usage](#usage)
 * [Development notes](#development-notes)